Jubatian/rrpge-spec/specs/userlib/dsurf.rst

 end as needed if called in double buffered mode (by us_dbuf_getlist), otherwise it returns immediately.

-Accelerator registers 0x8000 - 0x8005 and 0x8014 are filled by this function.
+Accelerator registers 0x0000 - 0x0005 are filled by this function.
-For 0x8014 (partitioning settings) the source partition size and X/Y split are both set to 64K cells.
 The work surface is used for setting up the bank and partition selects of the destination.

 0xE0A0: Get width and partitioning settings